Chihuahuas………500 words or less

 I know I have said that when you have a teacup.....you need to give them their own living space.
 They are not safe "underfoot" That goes for most young chihuahuas.....1 false move and you will be sorry....I kidd you not!

 I felt ''sorry'" for Ned that he couldn't run around with the family on a friday afternoon.
 So I let him loose in the kitchen.
-Ryan even brought him to me at the computer and I said it would be OK for him to run around the kitchen.
-Bad idea!
+My son, Ryan, even brought him to me at the computer and asked me if it was OK for him to run around the kitchen.
+I told him to "Just be careful" Bad idea!

 By Sunday, his eye showed an infection.
 He couldn't open it.
 Back to the vet's we went.
-He was given antibiotic eye drops and ointment and after 2 weeks his eye is finally open wide and looking naturally moist.
+He was given antibiotic eye drops and ointment and after 2 weeks, his eye is finally open wide and looking naturally moist.
 Whew!
 He is bouncing around like before.....he is an amazing little guy and we are blessed to have him in our home.
+Thank God.

 Let me tell you about Happy-Go-Lucky